 MPIC also applies to the CAA record check DigiCert performs to make sure we have permission to issue the certificate for a domain.
 Remember, before DigiCert can issue a TLS/SSL certificate or a Secure Email (S/MIME) certificate, we must check, process, and abide by the domain or email domain’s DNS CAA resource records.
 Learn more about the DNS CAA resource record check.

-You should have little to do before we implement this next phase of MPIC.
-However, depending on the DCV method you are using, there may be things you need to do while other things fall more in the troubleshooting category.
+You should have little to do before we implement each phase of MPIC.
+However, for the HTTP Practical Demonstration DCV method, you may need to do some work beforehand.
+For other DCV methods and the CAA check, the tasks fall more into the troubleshooting category.

 Start by auditing your current validation setup.
 Verify what DCV methods you are using.
 Are you using the HTTP Practical demonstration, DNS TXT record, or Email to CAA contact?